galex/double-loading-loaders/README.md

-# Double Loading Loaders (1.0.4)
+# Double Loading Loaders (1.1.0)
 ## Introduction

 Loader to implement the following flow:

 - Load in the background the cache and present the data
 - Load in the background the data via a network request, update the cache and represent the data
-- Restart the loader to restart the flow from the network request only
+- ForceLoad() on the loader to restart the flow from the network request only
 - Determine on onLoadFinished() in which Load State we are
 ![alt text](https://github.com/galex/double-loading-loaders/raw/master/double-loading-loaders-flow.png "Double Loading Loaders Flow")
 ## Usage